cazeip/rick/README.md

 - Windows 8 or later
 - macOS Sierra (10.12) or later

+## Installation
+You should be able to get a "packaged" version of Rick in the "releases".
+Go ahead and extract that .zip file.
+There should be a .exe file for Windows users, or a .app for macOS users.

 ## Usage

 1. Start the app by opening the file *(.exe for Windows, .app for MacOS)*, on your first visit, you'll see a splash screen.